GoodsChain/backend/memory-bank/activeContext.md

 7. Server implements proper graceful shutdown allowing in-flight requests to complete
 8. Resource cleanup is handled properly during shutdown (database connections)
 9. Graceful shutdown is now modularized in a dedicated function improving code organization
+10. Input validation is now implemented for customer and supplier creation/update endpoints, enhancing API robustness and data integrity by ensuring required fields are present and formats (like email) are correct before processing.